Physical Therapy for TMJ Syndrome

 Can physical therapy help with TMJ?

 In some cases, home remedies can be used to treat TMJ dysfunction.
 Some people respond well to over-the-counter pain relievers, such as Ibuprofen or Aspirin.
 Applying ice packs directly to the jaw joint can also help relieve pain.
 You may also find temporary relief through sedative essential oils, such as clary sage or lavender.
-When home remedies don’t work at providing long-term relief, temporomandibular joint dyfunction therapies may be necessary.
+When home remedies don’t work at providing long-term relief, TMJ physical therapies may be necessary.
 Stronger muscle relaxers or anti-inflammatory medications may be prescribed to manage pain.
 A jaw specialist may also use a dental splint to keep teeth properly aligned and prevent tooth grinding.
 Other types of medical treatment include trigger point acupuncture, joint replacement, or a TMJ arthroscopy.

 Temporomandibular Joint Dysfunction Treatments